Computer Science students take part in HPC competition

-Their first competition is the *Winter Classic Invitational Student Cluster Competition, which began in mid-February 2023 and is scheduled to run through April 2023.
+Their first competition was the *Winter Classic Invitational Student Cluster Competition, which began in mid-February 2023 and ran through April 2023.
 Cluster competitions are an opportunity for students to learn to build their own supercomputers, interact with high performance computing (HPC) organizations, and gain experience.
 This cluster competition involves mentors from Hewlett Packard Enterprise, NASA, and Oak Ridge National Laboratory's training the students.
 Twelve teams competing virtually are responsible for learning about their assigned application, practicing and optimizing the application, and then submitting a final scored run of the application to their mentors.
 After turning in their required application briefs, each team attends a 30-40 minute interview with a panel of competition judges.
 From there, the judges score each team based on how well they did with each application, how much they learned about the application and HPC, and the quality of their presentation.
 After the scores are finalized, they are announced, and the teams are awarded from first through 12th place during the Gala Virtual Awards Ceremony.

 So far, Scherbarth and his teammates have experienced their fair share of learning curves and difficulties, but are still enjoying putting their new skills to the test.
 “Most of us don’t have any experience in HPC at all.
 It has been fun to experience these elements that we are all unfamiliar with - yet challenging.
 So, there has been a lot of learning within our team with challenges to get where we are now.
 But everyone on the team is having a lot of fun, and we’re excited to see how the rest of the competition goes,” says Scherbarth.